Randomblock1/caffeinate2/README.md

 Settings are stored in `~/Library/Application Support/caffeinate2/tray.toml`.

 **Start at login** writes `~/Library/LaunchAgents/com.randomblock1.caffeinate2-tray.plist` and takes effect at the next login (the tray does not start a second instance immediately).
+Use `-d` for a one-off background launch right now; use the LaunchAgent to start the tray at every login.
 The menu toggle and these CLI flags use the same LaunchAgent:

 `caffeinate2-tray --install-launch-agent`